ibnatiqbal/ibnatiqbal/README.md

 💡 Passion for innovation and developing novel products.

+I love connecting with people.
 Please feel free to reach me at ibnatsamihaiqbal@gmail.com